costycnc/costycnc-multiple-path-to-one-path-contour-line-foam-cutter-library/README.md

 I don't know yet how is named this alghorithm ...

-The "wirecutter" is a js library to generate g-Code for a 2D wirecutter

-You can either draw one open path which is the path which the machine will cut or you can draw some closed paths.

-These closed paths (e.g. Letters) must be connected because the cutter cannot leave the raw material like a milling machine.

-This js  helps you to create these connectors.

 This software is tested and is still in development and is used for my costycnc foam cutters